Environment assisted superballistic scaling of conductance

-~For small $\tau_p$ and $N\ll N_{\rm SB}^{(2)}$, following Eq.\eqref{transfer_matrix}, the leading order behavior should be captured by using $\mathbf{T}(\omega_b) \simeq \mathbf{T}^0(\omega_b)$.
-This is same as using Eqs.\eqref{conductance}, \eqref{W}, with $G(\epsilon_F)$ replaced by the retarded NEGF in absence of probes, $G^0(\epsilon_F)$.
-This approximation can also be justified using a more careful, order-by-order perturbation in $\tau_p$.
-Conductance calculated in this approximation is shown by the black dots in Fig.~\ref{fig1}.
-Indeed they overlap with the exact results in the entire sub-diffusive and the superballistic regimes.
-Next, to understand the behavior of $N_{\rm SB}^{(1)}$ with $\tau_p$, we look at the condition for observing the sub-diffusive scaling.
-Clearly, this is seen in the regime where the effect of the probes is negligible.
-So, we calculate the expression for conductance up to the lowest order in $\tau_p$.
-Since the second term in Eq.~\eqref{conductance} is explicitly proportional to $\tau_p$, in calculating all required matrix elements for that term, we simply set $\tau_p$ to zero.
-From Eq.~\eqref{W}, we see that this makes $\mathcal{W}(\epsilon_F)$ diagonal, which leads to
+For small $\tau_P$ and $N\ll N_{\rm SB}^{(2)}$ the leading order behavior should be captured by using $\mathbf{T}(\omega_b^{+}) \simeq \mathbf{T}^0(\omega_b^{+})$.
+This is same as using Eqs.\eqref{conductance}, \eqref{W}, with $G(\epsilon_F)$ replaced by $G^0(\epsilon_F)$.
+This approximation can also be justified using a more careful, order-by-order perturbation in $\tau_P$ \cite{SM}.
+Conductance calculated in this approximation is shown by the black dots in Fig.~\ref{fig1}(a).
+Indeed they overlap with the exact results in the entire subdiffusive and the superballistic regimes.
+This clearly establishes that the superballistic regimes stems from how the second term in Eq.\eqref{conductance}, which embodies the effect of BVPs, is affected by the transfer matrix EP occurring at the band edge.